chbrown13/class-ops/Basics/Setup2.md

+> We will revisit this ^ later...

 ### Shells

 Shell _commands_ can also be edited and run directly in Docable.
 We will primarily be using Bash shells for this course.
-In the editor below, type `pwd` and run the command to see the working directory path for this workshop.
+In the editor below, type `ls` and run the command to see a list of files used in this workshop.

 <!--
 targets: